 There’s an old saying, “you can build a house with a nail gun or a hammer”, and the same is true for the practice of law.
 It was not long ago when the fax machine first appeared on the legal scene.
 It was a huge advancement in productivity and yet the fax machine was also opposed at the time, by many old-school attorneys.

 The biggest impediment to maximum productivity for attorneys is the failure to embrace technology because of the unknown.
 The “we have always done it this way” mentality seems to be the rule and not the exception within the practice of law.

-Nevertheless, the advances in technology in the last five years have been overwhelming and also very much under utilized by attorneys.
-Some advances have substantially reduce the cost of litigation for attorneys.
-One of the areas that has shown great improvement is that of trial technology.
+Nevertheless, the advances in technology in the last five years have been overwhelming and also very much underutilized by attorneys.
+Some advances have substantially reduced the cost of litigation for attorneys.
+One of the areas that have shown great improvement is that of trial technology.

-Today, an attorney can present an entire case on an iPad and do so very comfortably and with very little expense.
-Years ago, presenting evidence in digital format required either an IT department or a paid IT professional to run the technology at trial.
-For as little as hundred dollars attorneys can purchase very easy to use and powerful apps that can run their trial technology at the touch of a finger.
+Today, an attorney can present an entire case on an iPad and do so very comfortable and with very little expense.
+Years ago, presenting evidence in the digital format required either an IT department or a paid IT professional to run the technology at trial.
+For as little as a hundred dollars attorneys can purchase very easy-to-use and powerful apps that can run their trial technology at the touch of a finger.
 An excellent choice for trial presentation is TrialPad.

 Probably the greatest improvement in trial technology has been the learning curve which has been reduced from days to minutes in many cases.
 Almost anything an attorney wants to learn about the technology can learn from watching a YouTube video that is free and readily available to them.